GarimaKhanijo/CAR-FILTER/README.md

 # CAR-FILTER
-Aims to recommend suitable cars to the user as per requirements entered by then along with addition and deletion of the data
+Aims to recommend suitable cars to the user as per requirements entered by them along with addition and deletion of the data